 Vegan, cruelty-free, clean?
-You name it, this highlighter’s got it—minus the icky ingredients.
+You name it, this highlighter's got it—minus the icky ingredients.
 This product is made with women of color in mind, so you can count on it to be brown-skin friendly without the chalky residue.
-It also has crushed diamonds in the formula, so that you can shine bright like a diamond, literally.
+It also has crushed diamonds in the formula, so you can shine bright like a diamond, literally.

 "Diamonds [may] actually help to moisturize and protect the collagen in your skin," Āether Beauty founder Tiila Abbitt says.
 "But, then you also get the spiritual side of all of these minerals that are added.
 Diamonds [are believed by some people to] help to embrace the strength of one's character."

 Best Long Wear: Fenty Beauty Killawatt Freestyle Highlighter

-When Trophy Wife hit the market, we saw shimmering gold all over our timelines, and for good reason.
+When Trophy Wife hit the market, we saw shimmering gold all over our timelines, and for a good reason.
 The weightless, cream-powder formula lasts all day long and gives your cheeks that sought-after glow.
-Model and owner of Slaid in Braids, Helena Koudou says, “it’s not too bright or too bold, it’s just perfect and it blends well with my skin.”
+Model and owner of Slaid in Braids, Helena Koudou, says, "It's not too bright or too bold; it's just perfect, and it blends well with my skin."

-Best for Medium Brown Tones: Becca Shimmering Skin Perfector Pressed Highlighter
+Best for Medium Brown Tones: Smashbox x Becca Shimmering Skin Perfector

 When your brown skin is much too dark for fair skin products but still too light for ultra-rich tones, it can be tricky to decide a shade for you.
-Thankfully, this cream-based formula blends into a range of skin tones for a shimmer ideal for any occasion, according to visual artist Leah Chin.
+Luckily, this cream-based formula blends into a range of skin tones for a shimmer ideal for any occasion, according to visual artist Leah Chin.